Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 If you prefer using cURL or another programming languages, there are more samples on our [github account](https://github.com/Developer-Autodesk?utf8=%E2%9C%93&query=workflow), or our [developer page](http://developer-autodesk.github.io/).

-There are some 3D model samples available in this [GitHub tutorial repository](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data) if you don't have your own.
+There are some 3D model samples available in this [GitHub tutorial repository](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data) (in the 'Sample files' folder) if you don't have your own.
 You can clone or download the repository to access them.

-If you have github client( [GitHub for Windows](https://windows.github.com/) or [GitHub for Mac](https://mac.github.com/)) installed, you can clone the tutorial [repository](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data) from github.com.
+If you have github client ([GitHub for Windows](https://windows.github.com/) or [GitHub for Mac](https://mac.github.com/)) installed, you can clone the tutorial [repository](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data) from github.com.
 Go to [https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data](https://github.com/Developer-Autodesk/tutorial-getting.started-view.and.data)  and clone the source code by click the "Clone in Desktop" button.

  ![](img/githubClone.png)